transp-or/optimization_2024/README.md

 # optimization_2024
 Material for the EPFL course MATH-265 "Introduction to optimization and operations research"

+Exercises for each week should be done in the order that you prefer based on the lectures that you have followed.

+## Note: If lectures have not covered the subject of the exercise, you can skip them and do them the following week.

 # Exercises and laboratories

 In this document, we explain week by week the planned exercises in Jupyter Notebook.